This webpage was updated September 2022.

 The following expenses are included:

-- Solar PV panels or PV cells used to power an attic fan (but not the fan itself)
+- Solar PV panels or PV cells (including those used to power an attic fan, but not the fan itself)

 - Contractor labor costs for onsite preparation, assembly, or original installation, including permitting fees, inspection costs, and developer fees